Equimine/DevSecOps-Exercise/README.md

 # Propstream CyberSecurity Assessment Exercise

 Here is a bad site.
 Please detail all security issues you find and either provide a code fix or describe an infrastructure or architectural mitigation.
-To pass, you must find and address at least 50% of the issues in the code.
+To pass, you must find and address at least 50% of the issues in this example.

 ## Let's Be Bad Guys: Exploiting and Mitigating the Top 10 Web App Vulnerabilities